MonashNovaRover/nova/nixfiles/doc/nix.md

 lead to long evaluation and build times.
 The GUI frontend is one of the [worst offenders](https://www.reddit.com/r/ProgrammerHumor/comments/6s0wov).

+You may also want to add extra ROS tools to the workspace.

-To create a workspace with a specific set of packages, the `novaPackages` argument can be set.
+To create a workspace with a specific set of packages, the `novaPackages` and `extraPackages` arguments can be set.
 For example:

 ```
 nix-shell -p 'with import ./. { }; pkgs.ros.nova-workspace.override {
   novaPackages = with pkgs.ros; [
     nova-core
     nova-control
+  ];
+  extraPackages = with pkgs.ros; [
+    turtlesim
   ];
 }'
 ```